 9. Look at Your Prices

-If you have completed all of the previous steps but are still struggling to get the business cash flow that you need, your problem may lie with the prices of your goods or services.
+If you have completed all of the previous steps but are still struggling to get the business cash flow you need, your problem may lie with your goods or services’ prices.
 Perhaps it is time to raise prices if your customer base is strong and loyal.
 If you are struggling to get customers in the door, your prices may be too high to justify them spending money at your business.
 Inefficient pricing can cost you quite a bit over time but can be caught and addressed through regular reviews.

 Of course, there are plenty of other steps for increasing cash flow for a small business.
-Finding new avenues for selling, such as an online marketplace, applying for a small business loan, reducing staff overtime, improving your marketing techniques, and even working with a good accountant can get you back on the best path for financial success for your business.
+Finding new avenues for selling, such as an online marketplace, applying for a small business loan, reducing staff overtime, improving your marketing techniques, and even working with a good accountant can get you back on the best path for your business’s financial success.

-E-Marketing Associates can help you get your small business back on track when it comes to everything from increasing sales to generating new leads.
+E-Marketing Associates can help you get your small business back on track regarding everything from increasing sales to generating new leads.
 Use our online business report today to find out how your business is performing online and to discover new ways to market your business, increase your social media presence, and garner positive business reviews.